 This MCH program requires a minimum of 300 hours of clinical experience.
-Students are assessed against the Victorian MCH Nurse Competency Standards (VAMCHN, 2010/2023).
-Approx 230 hours are undertaken in a Council MCH service.
+Students are assessed against the Victorian MCH Nurse Competency Standards (VAMCHN, 2010/2024).
+Approx 250 hours are undertaken in a Council MCH service.
 Applicants are required to arrange a clinical place with a local MCH service and submit confirmation of this as part of the application process.
 Student Information Packs are available at the Municipal Association of Victoria website under 'Aspiring MCH Nurses'.
 There is also a list of Councils and available places.

-Approximately 70 hours is completed as community visits or placement in a range of community child health settings.
-These include: Childcare, Early Parenting Centres, MCH Line and Victorian Children's Court.
-Most of these are organised by RMIT, and some are arranged by RMIT University and the student, during semester 1.
+Approximately 50 hours is completed as community visits or placement in a range of community child health settings.
+These include: Childcare, Early Parenting Centres and MCH Line.
+Most of these are organised by RMITUniversity, and some are arranged by RMIT in collaboration with students.
 Clinical visits are subject to availability.